ddsuhaimi/coin-market/README.md

 ## Features

 - Logging to various transport (file, console, and MongoDB)
-- Storing hashing password instead of plaintext
+- Storing hashed password instead of plaintext
 - Automatically generated access token for new user

 ---